REST API

 ```

-These limits are configurable, so please contact our support team if they are insufficient for your use-case.
+This limit is configurable, so please contact our support team if it is insufficient for your use-case.

-**Note**: overriding these limits will disable the following features for large requests:
+**Note**: overriding this limit will disable the following features for large requests:

 * Requests above 2 MiB will not be retried internally after transient network errors.